grfiv/healthcare_twitter_analysis/README.md

 Coursolve Healthcare Twitter Analysis project
 ===========================

 The initial purpose of this repo was to distribute a program that would query Twitter for the tweets in the files provided by the project and to add more data.
-It has accomplished that and evolved a bit beyond.
+It has accomplished that and evolved.

 Try a sample file
 =================